idnaninitesh/MonopolyBoardGame/README.md

 Features :

-* No of Players between 2-6 with distinct avatar for each player
+* No of Players between 2-4 with distinct name and avatar for each player
 * Screen which displays
     * monopoly board
     * options for roll dice, trade, mortgage, unmortgage